An authentic learning experience awaits when you explore Western Australia.

 Book your accommodation in Kojonup for a great cultural experience!

-Cornwall House Accommodation in Kojunup, WA, provides well-appointed accommodation and warm country hospitality.
-We ensure all guests will have a comfortable stay and a restful sleep.
+When you’re wondering where to stay in Kojonup, Cornwall House Accommodation in Kojonup, WA, provides well-appointed accommodation and warm country hospitality.
+We’re dedicated to ensuring all our guests have a comfortable stay and a restful sleep after their enriching explorations.